LucaIsMyName/anote/anote/README.md

 - bug: storing and displaying inline md work but it get's saved as `html` inside MD ...(eg `<em>` tags instead of `*...*`)
 - bug: make drag/drop work on `<Sidebar />`
 - bug: fix `<ImageBlock />` if nothing is uplaoded on initial insert of block
+- bug: `<Sidebar />` donest store width wehn changed immediately, only on 2nd (seperate) click of drag-area

 ### features
 - feature: add relative times (for Created at: Last Week, Last Edited: Today) via date npm package